Murray Hill, Manhattan: Health

 The nearest hospitals are the Bellevue Hospital Center and NYU Langone Medical Center, located in Kips Bay.
-In addition, In addition, Beth Israel Medical Center is located in Stuyvesant Town.
+In addition, Beth Israel Medical Center (closed in 2025) was located in Stuyvesant Town.

 Post offices and ZIP Codes

 Murray Hill is located in two primary ZIP Codes.
 The area south of 40th Street is located in 10016, while the area north of 40th Street is in 10017.
 There are also three smaller ZIP Codes for individual buildings: 10158 (605 Third Avenue), 10165 (One Grand Central Place), and 10168 (Chanin Building).
 The United States Postal Service operates three post offices in Murray Hill: